rodrigoneumann/First-milestone-project/readme.md

 ## Testing
 *This site was tested across multiple browsers (Chrome, Opera, Safari, Firefox and IE) on https://www.browserling.com (Operational System and version brownser live simulator) and on multiple mobile devices (emulated by development tools by Google Chrome) to ensure compatibility and responsiveness.
-*IE 11 is not fully suported.
-All the other tested browsers worked properly.
+*IE 11 is not fully suported. most recent versions of the other tested browsers worked properly.

 ## Deployment